mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

-Even more optimization can be done by embedding "frozen bytecode" into board's micropython firmware image using a manifest file, in which case it will run directly from flash storage and not use RAM for that - faster, and leaving more memory to buffer samples (by about 15 KiB I think), but a bit more hassle to build/upload - see documentation on `MicroPython manifest files`_ for how to do it.
+Even more optimization can be done by embedding "frozen bytecode" into board's micropython firmware image using a manifest file, in which case it will run directly from flash storage and not use RAM for that - faster, and leaving more memory to buffer samples (by ~21 KiB I think), but a bit more hassle to build/upload - see documentation on `MicroPython manifest files`_ for how to do it.

 .. _parse and then byte-compile:
   https://docs.micropython.org/en/latest/reference/constrained.html#compilation-phase